Safety car: Grand Prix motorcycle racing

-In Grand Prix motorcycle racing (MotoGP), safety car is deployed during the sighting lap, warm-up lap, and the first lap of a race.
-Safety car is also deployed to assess track conditions or weather conditions.
+In Grand Prix motorcycle racing (MotoGP), the safety car is deployed during the sighting lap, warm-up lap, and the first lap of a race.
+The safety car is also deployed to assess track conditions or weather conditions.

 The supplier of the safety car in Grand Prix motorcycle racing is BMW M since 1999.

-Unlike Formula 1 and other auto racing series, safety car is not used to control the field during yellow flag period.
+Unlike Formula 1 and other auto racing series, the safety car is not used to control the field during yellow flag period.

 Incidents with safety cars and other course cars

 2024 NASCAR Cup Series Championship Race

 Before the Stage 2 restart of the 2024 NASCAR Cup Series Championship Race, the 2024 Toyota Camry XSE pace car abruptly turned down and cut across the front of race leader Chase Elliott in an attempt to avoid missing the pit entrance.
 The pace car crashed into the sand barrels placed at the end of the pit lane wall, necessitating the backup pace car coming out.
 The restart was waved off, and the race was eventually red flagged on lap 69 to allow marshals to clean up and replace the barrels.